xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

 published: true
 ---
 ## General Information on CloudFilters
-CloudFilters module is aimed at narrowing down search results and helping your customers to navigate through a large list of products to find items matching certain filtering criteria.
+The CloudFilters feature is aimed at narrowing down search results and helping your customers to navigate through a large list of products to find items matching certain filtering criteria.
 Filters will be dynamically adjusted to your customers' needs, automatically updating the count values to reflect the correct number of terms for the current search.

-Filters are displayed on a category/subcategory page, search page and brands page (if the module {% link "Shop by Brand" ref_2LetICls %} is enabled).
+Filters are displayed on a category/subcategory page, search page and brands page (if the addon {% link "Shop by Brand" ref_2LetICls %} is enabled).

 Filters are shown dinamically based on the content of the page on which they are displayed.
 Accordingly, the filters for one category will not be the same as the filters for another category, and both of them will differ from the filters displayed on the search page, etc.